 College is about many things: knowledge, social skills, hanging out with people smarter than you.
-Getting into college is about taming anxiety, picking the right schools, meeting deadlines.
-How you get through the application process is a direct correlation to how you will do as a college student.
-Turning in a successful college application requires tone and nuance.
+Getting into college or graduate school is about taming anxiety, picking the right schools, meeting deadlines.
+How you get through the application process is a direct correlation to how you will do as a student.
+Turning in a successful application requires tone and nuance.
 You have to convince an institution that you’re a valuable commodity.
 You need to write clearly, with meaning, and you want to stand out but not brag.
 Those are formidable tasks for anyone, at any age.

 Admission Readers spend an average of 12 minutes on your entire application.
 I know this because I’ve been an admissions reader for a major public university for over 25 years.
 I started reading college admissions when it was a room full of retired professors and professional staff sitting around a big conference table.
 The applications were paper files: transcripts, typed letters of recommendation.
 Notes and decisions were made at the back of the file, in pencil or pen.
 Reading college applications these days is entirely different.
-Admission readers do much of their work remotely—after extensive training by the university.
+Admission readers do much of their work remotely.
 Although there are procedures distinct to each college, one thing every applicant needs to know is that Admission Readers are on your side.
 They want to say yes.
 It’s a joyful process accepting students.
 Rejecting students gives no one pleasure.
 So make it easy for them to do their job—turn in a persuasive application.
 Make a clear argument why they should take a chance on you.

 what can you expect?

 Unlimited consultations via text, email, FaceTime, etc. You can text me 24/7.
 We’ll use email to work on the complicated stuff.
 We’ll also talk by phone and use FaceTime.

 Help choosing where to apply.
 You want colleges/graduate schools that fit your needs and welcome your talents.